Representation Uncertainty in Self-Supervised Learning as Variational Inference: Related work

 \subsection{Uncertainty-aware methods}

-Uncertainty-aware methods \cite{der2009aleatory, kendall2017uncertainties, kendall2018multi} have been proposed to solve the problem that data with high uncertainty will hinder learning.
-Kendall and Gal~\cite{kendall2017uncertainties} proposed the method that estimates data uncertainty in regression and classification tasks by assuming that outputs follow a normal distribution.
+Uncertainty-aware methods \cite{der2009aleatory, kendall2017uncertainties, kendall2018multi, mohseni2020self, winkens2020contrastive} have been proposed to solve the problem of learning hindered by data with high uncertainty.
+Kendall and Gal~\cite{kendall2017uncertainties} proposed a method that estimated data uncertainty in regression and classification tasks by assuming that outputs follow a normal distribution.
 Scott et al.~\cite{scott2021mises} proposed a stochastic spherical loss for classification tasks based on the von Mises–Fisher distributions.
-Uncertainty-aware methods have been proposed for other tasks, such as human pose estimation~\cite{petrov2018deep, okada2020multi, gundavarapu2019structured}, optical flow estimation~\cite{ilg2018uncertainty}, object detection~\cite{he2019bounding, hall2020probabilistic}, and reinforcement learning~\cite{lutjens2019safe, okada2020planet, guo2021safety}.
+Additionally, Mohseni et al.~\cite{mohseni2020self} and Winkens et al.~\cite{winkens2020contrastive} presented methods for estimating uncertainty by combining SSL with a supervised classification task.
+Uncertainty-aware methods have been proposed for other tasks as well, such as human pose estimation~\cite{petrov2018deep, okada2020multi, gundavarapu2019structured}, optical flow estimation~\cite{ilg2018uncertainty}, object detection~\cite{he2019bounding, hall2020probabilistic}, and reinforcement learning~\cite{lutjens2019safe, okada2020planet, guo2021safety}.

-In self-supervised learning, some methods that incorporate uncertainty \cite{poggi2020uncertainty, xu2021digging, pang2020self, wang2020uncertainty} have been investigated.
-Several studies \cite{poggi2020uncertainty, xu2021digging, pang2020self} have proposed methods for SSL to estimate uncertainty helpful in learning specific tasks such as depth estimation, image recovery, and multiview stereo, which are different from learning representations that incorporate uncertainty.
-Wang et al.~\cite{wang2020uncertainty} proposed uncertainty-aware self-supervised representation learning for three dimensional (3D) object tracking.
-The method learns representations by contrastive learning \cite{chen2020simple, he2020momentum} and estimates uncertainty by comparing the Mahalanobis distances \cite{mahalanobis1936generalized} of positive and negative pairs.
-This method requires negative pairs and object tracking task properties for uncertainty estimation.
-Therefore, general uncertainty-aware non-contrastive self-supervised representation learning has not been proposed.
+Several studies have suggested methods to incorporate uncertainty in self-supervised learning of specific tasks~\cite{poggi2020uncertainty, pang2020self, xu2021digging, wang2020uncertainty}.
+Poggi et al.~\cite{poggi2020uncertainty} proposed an uncertainty-aware and self-supervised depth estimation.
+They considered the variance in depth estimated from multiple models as uncertainty.
+Wang et al.~\cite{wang2020uncertainty} demonstrated an uncertainty-aware SSL for three-dimensional object tracking, wherein the ratio of the distances between positive and negative pairs was treated as uncertainty.
+However, these methods hardly discussed representation uncertainty.